emre-sahinn/ESP32_SecurityCam/README.md

 <img src="https://user-images.githubusercontent.com/30238276/83972942-cc80de80-a8eb-11ea-9541-ea2e76cdec73.png" width="20%" height="20%"> <img src="https://user-images.githubusercontent.com/30238276/83972947-cee33880-a8eb-11ea-815a-e5a11b83577a.png" width="30%" height="20%">

 ESP32 is capable of functioning reliably in industrial environments, with operating temperatures ranging from –40°C to +125°C. Also, it achieves ultra-low power consumption which is good for our purpose, a wireless security camera!
 As a development board, I chose ESP32CAM which is a tiny module based on ESP32 chip and OV2640.
 The reason why I chose ESP32CAM is that it is cheap and very versatile.
 So to reduce the power consumption, I disconnect the onboard flash and disabled WiFi, Bluetooth modules.
 The only thing that I added is an 8GB SD card for camera images.
-I also lowered the image quality to QVGA, without RGB colors so only black and white color range.
-By doing that I reduced the image size to 7KB which is great for our purpose!
-If my calculations are correct we can fit approximately 1 billion photos.
+I also lowered the image quality to VGA, with RGB colors.
+By doing that I reduced the image size to 15KB which is great for our purpose!
+If my calculations are correct we can fit approximately 500k photos.
 For indexing and file name, I used EEPROM bit operations to increment the current photo index, so clients can search through photo indexes to find what they are looking for.
 In the end, I 3D printed chassis for the ESP32CAM module to make it water and heat resistant.

 ## Goal